-Please keep in mind that under UK legislation, a company can elect to keep their statutory documentation at a single alternative inspection location address (SAIL address) to hold for public inspection, however, you must question and evidence why the client wishes to use your firm's address as its registered office if documentation is to be held elsewhere.
+Please keep in mind that under the Companies Act, a company can elect to keep their statutory documentation at a Single Alternative Inspection Location (a SAIL address) to hold for public inspection, however, you must question and evidence why the client wishes to use your firm's address as its registered office if statutory documentation is to be held elsewhere.

 Should your client wish to use a SAIL address you must ensure that the client has registered the SAIL address with Companies House by submitting the appropriate form.
 In addition, the company must also state which records are to be held at the SAIL address.

-Please note that all government agencies' mail, such as HMRC, and legal notices should still be delivered to the registered office.
+Please note that all government agencies' mail, such as HMRC and Companies House correspondence as well as legal notices should still be delivered to the registered office.
 Should the client request that such official mail be sent to the SAIL address, then they must change their registered office to that address and notify Companies House accordingly.

 Provision of your firm's address as a registered office by way of business to an entity can provide a legitimacy to business which acts as a gateway not only to Scotland and to the UK but also globally.

-It is essential that you make the client aware of their responsibilities to keep you informed of any and all material changes to the company and that they comply with your procedures and you have the ideal opportunity to do so in the terms of business/letter of engagement that you must provide to the client.
-It is recommended that you
+It is essential that you make the client aware of their responsibilities to keep you informed of any and all material changes to the company and that they comply with your procedures.
+You have the ideal opportunity to do so in the terms of business/letter of engagement that you must provide to the client.
+It is recommended that you –